vincentdchan/yesbuild/README.md

 You can use the result of a task as the input to another task.

+> You can run this example in `packages/yesbuild-visualizer/`

 ```typescript
 import yesbuild, { uesEsBuild, useCopy, useTask, useTaskDir, useDevServer } from 'yesbuild';